leancode/ttdoc/Folder-Structure.md

 ### timetrex/classes/modules/.*
-All Modules Will Have At Least Two Files .*Factory.class (They Get Data from ListFactory, and Proccess them Before Returen it to api) .*RequestListFactory.class (Direct Access To the Database)
+All Modules Will Have At Least Two Files <br>
+.*Factory.class (They Get Data from ListFactory, and Proccess them Before Returen it to api) .*RequestListFactory.class (Direct Access To the Database)